luk036/sphere-n/README.md

 > Generator of Low discrepancy Sequence on S_n

-This code implements a generator for creating low-discrepancy sequences on n-dimensional spheres.
-Low-discrepancy sequences are used to generate points that are evenly distributed across a space, which is useful in various fields like computer graphics, numerical integration, and Monte Carlo simulations.
+This library implements a generator for the generation of low-discrepancy sequences on n-dimensional spheres.
+Low-discrepancy sequences are employed to generate points that are distributed uniformly across a given space.
+This is a valuable technique in a number of fields, including computer graphics, numerical integration, and Monte Carlo simulations.

-The main purpose of this code is to provide a way to generate points on the surface of spheres of different dimensions (3D and higher).
-It takes as input the dimension of the sphere (n) and a set of base numbers used for the underlying sequence generation.
-The output is a series of vectors, where each vector represents a point on the surface of the n-dimensional sphere.
+The primary objective of this library is to facilitate the generation of points on the surface of spheres of varying dimensions, including three-dimensional and higher-dimensional spheres.
+The input required is the dimension of the sphere (n) and a set of base numbers to be used for the underlying sequence generation.
+The output is a series of vectors, with each vector representing a point on the surface of the n-dimensional sphere.

-The code achieves this through a combination of mathematical calculations and recursive structures.
-It uses several key components:
+The library achieves this through a combination of mathematical calculations and recursive structures.
+The library employs a number of fundamental components, including:

-1. The VdCorput sequence generator, which produces evenly distributed numbers between 0 and 1.
+1. The VdCorput sequence generator produces evenly distributed numbers between 0 and 1.
-2. Interpolation functions to map these numbers onto the surface of a sphere.
+2. The aforementioned numerical data is then mapped onto the surface of a sphere through the use of interpolation functions.
-3. SphereGen: This is an abstract base class that defines the common interface for all sphere generators.
+3. The SphereGen module This is an abstract base class that defines the common interface for all sphere generators.
-4. Recursive structures (Sphere3 and NSphere) to build up from lower dimensions to higher ones.
+4. The recursive structures, namely Sphere3 and NSphere, facilitate the construction of higher-dimensional spheres from their lower-dimensional counterparts.

-The main logic flow starts with the creation of a SphereN object, which internally uses either a Sphere3 (for 3D) or recursively creates lower-dimensional spheres for higher dimensions.
-When generating points, it uses the VdCorput sequence to get a base number, then applies various transformations involving sine, cosine, and interpolation to map this onto the sphere's surface.
+The primary logic flow commences with the construction of a SphereN object, which employs either a Sphere3 (for 3D) or a recursive process to generate lower-dimensional spheres for higher dimensions.
+In the generation of points, the VdCorput sequence is employed to obtain a base number, which is then subjected to a series of transformations involving sine, cosine, and interpolation in order to map it onto the surface of the sphere.

-An important aspect of the code is its use of caching (with the @cache decorater) to improve performance by storing and reusing calculated values.

-The code also provides traits and structures to allow for flexible use of the sphere generators.
-The SphereGen trait defines a common interface for different sphere generators, while the NSphere and SphereN structures implement the actual generation logic.
+A significant feature of the library is its utilisation of caching (through the @cache decorator) to enhance performance by storing and reusing calculated values.
+Additionally, the library offers traits and structures that facilitate the adaptable deployment of the sphere generators.
+The SphereGen abstract base class defines a common interface for diverse sphere generators, whereas the NSphere and SphereN structures implement the actual generation logic.

-Overall, this code provides a sophisticated yet flexible way to generate evenly distributed points on high-dimensional spheres, which can be valuable in many scientific and computational applications.
+In conclusion, this library provides a sophisticated yet flexible method for generating evenly distributed points on high-dimensional spheres, which can be advantageous in numerous scientific and computational applications.

 ## Dependencies